Country Names and "The": The Ukraine or Ukraine

 Some have pointed out that the style guides of many newspapers and magazines, including The Economist, have explicitly required the use of “Ukraine” rather than “the Ukraine” after its independence.
 (I don’t have a copy of these style guides, so I can’t confirm, but there are secondary sources online which mention the shift.)

 Ukraine or The Ukraine?

 A Google Ngram search can tell us the frequency of the phrases “in Ukraine” and “in the Ukraine” over the last 50 years in books, and there’s a definite shift around 1993, soon after Ukrainian independence (and the same year that the Ukrainian government requested the preposition shift from “on” to “in”) from “the Ukraine” (red) to “Ukraine” (blue).
-Click the image below for a larger version.

 Based on style guide recommendations and searches, it seems best to use simply “Ukraine,” without a definite article.